Hillary Clinton email controversy: October 2016 – Additional investigation

 On November 6, in another letter to Congress, Comey stated that, after working "around the clock" to review all of the newly discovered emails, the FBI had not changed the conclusion it reached in July.
 An unnamed government official added that the newly discovered emails turned out to be either personal or duplicates of emails previously reviewed, and that Comey's letter represents a conclusion of the investigation.
 The following day, stock and currency markets around the world surged in response.

 On November 12, during a conference call to top donors, Hillary Clinton attributed her presidential election loss to Comey's announcements, saying they stopped her momentum.
 In January 2017, the US Justice Department started an investigation of Comey's announcements.
 A 2019 study found that Comey's letter substantially increased Trump's probability of winning the 2016 election.
+Using also state-level statistics, political operative and lawyer Lanny J. Davis argues in his book that Comey's letter to Congress, just mere days ahead of the 2016 presidential election, significantly swifted voters away from Hillary Clinton, ultimately leading to Trump's Electoral College victory.
+Another study reveals that Comey's letter correlates with the most significant surge in Trump's popularity during the 2016 campaign.
+This work also finds that, upon the emails case's re-closure, Hillary's popularity rebounded, albeit to a lesser extent, indicating that at least some of the damage from Comey's letter remained irreversible.

 Senate probes Loretta Lynch interference

 According to Comey's June 8, 2017, testimony to the Senate Intelligence Committee, then-Attorney General Loretta Lynch had asked him to downplay the investigation into Clinton's emails by calling it a "matter" rather than an investigation.
 He said the request "confused and concerned" him.
 He added that Lynch's tarmac meeting with Bill Clinton also influenced his decision to publicly announce the results of the FBI probe.

 On June 23, 2017, several members of the Senate Judiciary Committee opened a bipartisan inquiry into whether former Attorney General Lynch interfered in the FBI's investigation into Hillary Clinton's use of a private email server.